-This company is in an organization and start-up stage, since it requires authorization from the Financial Market Commission (CMF) for registration in the FMC's Single Register of Payment Cards Issuers.
+This company is in an organization and start-up stage, since it requires authorization from the Financial Market Commission (CMF) for registration in Single Registry of Payment Card Issuers maintained by said Commission.

 The financial statements of Metro Pago S.A. are prepared in accordance with accounting standards and instructions issued by the Financial Market Commission because due to the nature of its business, this company is regulated and supervised by both those regulatory agencies.
 As a result, the financial statements of this subsidiary were prepared on a comprehensive basis that considers accounting bases other than those applied by Metro S.A.
 However, due to the stage the subsidiary is in, there were no significant differences between the accounting bases.